PATIENTS, PROCESSES AND PARTNERSHIPS

 Personalized medicine, also known as precision medicine or targeted medicine, is expected to change all of that in the region.
 Personalized medicine is likely to triple in the near future with $140 billion in market revenue expected by 2026.

-In this special publication, American Airlines Cargo and DHL explore the opportunity and challenges facing the dynamic Latin American region and search for actionable progress that can be made.
+Download this special publication from American Airlines Cargo and DHL to learn more about the challenges facing the dynamic Latin American region and how logistics professionals are key players in solving these challenges.